Tuesday, March 21, 2023

 The next step is to analyze your hypothesis with prospective clients.
 Here are the steps to follow when testing your hypothesis:

 1. Tap into your network: Use your contacts to test your hypothesis by building an inventory of prospective customers.
-A list of fifty names regardless of their position or rank is enough to test the theory.
+A list of fifty names, regardless of their position or rank, is enough to test the theory.

 2. Prepare problem presentation: Create a high-level description of your service or product and invite your contacts to give feedback.
 Remember that your goal isn’t to sell but to get feedback on cost, performance, and efficiency.

 3. Gain customer insight: Ask in-depth questions beyond your contacts’ problems.
-For instance, how they spend their day, the performance of related processes, and main expenses in your business category.
+For instance, how they spend their day, the performance of related processes, and the main expenses in your business category.

 Phase 3: Test Your Product Concept